kivy-school/kivy-reloader/README.md

 https://github.com/kivy-school/kivy-reloader/assets/23220309/f1459d7e-ca53-4ed6-b4d1-980cdae4ce16

+---

+### I am too impatient to read the tutorial, I want to see it working RIGHT NOW!

+Clone this project, open the folder on terminal and type:

+1. `poetry shell`
+2. `poetry install`
+3. Update the `kivy-reloader.toml` file with your phone IP.
+4. `adb install bin/kivy_super_reloader-0.1-armeabi-v7a_arm64-v8a-debug.apk`
+5. `python main.py`
+6. Keep calm and enjoy the Kivy Reloader! 😄

+---

 ## How to use

 Instead of importing from `kivy.app`, import from `kivy_reloader.app`.
 Start the app within an async event loop using `trio`.

+On this tutorial we are going to show 3 possible different structures of your beautiful app.

 ### Beautiful App structure 0: